cherngywh/Distinguish-sentiments-on-Twitter/README.md

 ```

 ## Function 2
-*- Analyze the sentiments of 500 tweets.*
+*Analyze the sentiments of 500 tweets.*

 ```python